PseudoPau/ThesisLog/Writing/Operational Manual.md

 ## Mission 01 Bestiario##
+---

 If a lion could talk, we could not understand him.*Ludwig Wittgenstein*

+We have to recognise that only on the condition that we abandon the concept of the world can we possess the concept of a world.*Mark Cousins*

+---
+This component is inspired by Prof. Revillod's bestiari, which is originated for inventing fantasy stories.
+In this stage, we are going to invent new urban creatures derived from a set of archetypes at various scales by construction and deconstruction using some digital technics.
+These artificial creatures that do not exist will be displayed in the Auction venue.
 This component aims to exam the prompted definition and assemble the spectacle world within a fast mode.

 ![Cavaguro, animal fantástico del Profesor Revillod, foto Óscar Alarcón para Neotraba](https://neotraba.com/wp-content/uploads/2016/04/Cavaguro.jpg)
 *`Cavaguro, animal fantástico del Profesor Revillod, foto Óscar Alarcón para Neotraba`*